kyma-project/busola/docs/extensibility/30-form-fields.md

 If you target elements of an array rather than the array itself, you can use the `items[]` notation.

 This table lists the available parameters of the **data.form** section in your resource ConfigMap.
-You can learn whether each of the paramaters is required and what purpose it serves.
+You can learn whether each of the parameters is required and what purpose it serves.

 | Parameter | Required | Type | Description |
 |-----------|----------|------|-------------|